nicolebrimmer/senior-thesis/README.md

-UAP
+Predicting Ventricular Tachycardia Using LSTMs and ECG Signals
 ===

-Nikki's UAP project on applying deep learning to ECGs
+Nicole Brimmer's senior thesis on applying deep learning to ECG signals to predict heart attacks